FAU-Inf2/cthree/README.md

 ## License

-- The source code of the Java interface in `src/java/main` is licensed under the MIT license (see LICENSE.mit).
+- the source code of the Java interface in `src/java/main` is licensed under the MIT license (see `LICENSE.mit`)
-- `data` is licensed under the CC0 license (see LICENSE.cc0).
+- `data` is licensed under the CC0 license (see `LICENSE.cc0`).
+  - the code snippets cotained in each data file fall under the license of the respective project (see above)